 Instances per project

-By default, you can have up to 100 instances per project.
-If you need more, file a support case to request the increase.
+By default, you can have up to 1000 instances per project except in some cases, where you might have a limit of 100.
+File a support case to request an increase.
 Read replicas are counted as instances.

 We recommend that you distribute your instance count across multiple projects to reduce the reliance on quota increase requests.
 This will help you avoid any potential blockages.